 - Invite everyone, but pressure no one.
 Because all your guests will bring the food for this party, your costs as party host are minimal, so make the guest list contain as many people as you have room for.
-The more the merrier with this kind of party.
+(Check out our chili cook-off invitations!)
+The more, the merrier, with this kind of party.
 Encourage your guests to bring a pot of chili to enter into the contest, but don’t make it required or pressure them to participate.
 As long as you end up with at least 6 or 8 chili entries, you’ll have a great contest, so don’t worry if not everybody brings some.
-And don’t forget our free chili cook-off invitations that you can download and print!

 - Equipment is key.
 Ask each participant to bring his or her chili in a slow cooker for easier serving.
 Have a couple of power strips and/or extension cords on hand so that you can easily plug in all those cords so that all the pots of chili can stay hot during the evening.
-And if you expect to have more than 5 or 6 crockpots going, you probably want to split the electric load onto two extension cords that are plugged in to two different circuits in your house.
-Otherwise you might overload the circuit and trip the breaker (we learned that lesson the hard way!).
-Keep in mind, too, that some guests will bring a ladle to go with their chili, but have some extras on hand for those who forget.
+And if you expect to have more than 5 or 6 crock pots going, you probably want to split the electric load onto two extension cords that are plugged in to two different circuits in your house.
+Otherwise you might overload the circuit and trip the breaker (we learned that lesson the hard way!)
+Keep in mind, too, that some guests will bring a ladle to go with their chili, but it’s a good idea to have some extra ladles on hand for those who forget.

 - Have the party outside if possible.
 If weather permits, have the party outside.
 Get a couple of long folding tables (or several card tables) and line them up along the house or deck for people to put their chili on.
 Having the tables outside will let you have more room for all those slow cookers, and give everyone plenty of space.
 The best part about having the chili outside is that it will keep the inevitable dropped ladles and chili drippings off your carpet and on the grass instead!

 - Decide on your voting system.
 This isn’t just a party — it’s a contest — and you need people to be able to vote!
 The simplest approach to take is to have people sample all of the entries, select their favorite, and write that number on a slip of paper and put it in a bowl.
 However, this approach requires that everyone who votes must sample every chili in order to be fair (how can you say this is the best if you haven’t tried them all?).
 For smaller groups, that might work well, but when you get more than 10 chili entries involved, not everyone will be able to sample them all, and if they do they might not be able to remember which one they liked best!
 In this case, you’ll need a voting ballot that allows you to sample one chili and then score it individually, then move on the next chili and the one after that, and sample as many as you can.
 The winner will then be the chili with the highest average score for each category.
-Later in this post, I’ll give you details on my personal voting system, as well as a downloadable voting ballot template you can print out and a worksheet that will help you with scoring.
-If you like options, we also have a second chili cook-off voting ballot set that is a bit simpler and more colorful.
+We’ve come up with a system we really like for chili cookoff voting.

 - Have prizes for the winners.
 People will be much more compelled to participate if you offer some great prizes for the winning chili.
 In the past I’ve had prizes such as gift certificates for local restaurants (Chili’s is a fitting selection), chili-themed serving platters or sauce bowls, a mini Crockpot, or cooking equipment like a cutting board or mini food processor.
 I’ve even played up the Oktoberfest side of the party and given customized beer steins that declare their owner the chili champion of the year.
 You can also design a custom T-shirt for the winners that they will be proud to wear for the rest of the party.